HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_description.rst

 1）Development mode
 ~~~~~~~~~~~~~~~~~~~

-To meet the diverse business needs of customers, WAAS supports two docking methods: SDK and API;
+To meet the diverse business needs of customers, ChainUP Custody supports two docking methods: SDK and API;

 **SDK**：Support for Java and PHP